emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI is very clean and easy to use. ✔️
 1. Has built in subs for most content and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does have watchlists, but you can't sync them across devices. ⚠️
+1. Site does have watch lists, but you can't sync them across devices. ⚠️
 1. Has recommendations on movie pages, good sorting, a random button. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️